coreweave/kubernetes-cloud/README.md

 ```

 ### Set Up Access
-You will have received a pre-populated `kube-config` file from Atlantic Crypto as part of your onboarding package.
+You will have received a pre-populated `kube-config` file from CoreWeave as part of your onboarding package.
 The snippet below assumes that you have no other Kubernetes credentials stored on your system, if you do you will need to open both files and copy the `cluster`, `context` and `user` from the supplied `kube-config` file into your existing `~/.kube/config` file.

 Replace `~/Downloads` with the path to the `kube-config` supplied by ACC.
 ```shell